-1. A Library located in an Orange Zone shall cease in-house operations and initiate walk up service;

-- a.
-Staff may report to the Library, may be assigned to work at alternate worksite locations or may, as determined by the Amherst Library Director, be assigned to work remotely; - b.
-Walk up services will be initiated if the Amherst Library Director determines it is feasible, as per the Amherst Public Library's COVID-19 MICRO-CLUSTER WALK UP SERVICE PLAN; - c.
-Drop box will remain open; - d.
+- 1. If the Clarence Public Library is located in an Orange Zone, it shall cease in-house operations and initiate walk-up and/or curbside service (if feasible); - a.
+Staff may report to the Clarence Public Library, or may, as per the Clarence Public Library Director be assigned to work remotely; - b.
+Walk-up and/or curbside services will be initiated if the Clarence Public Library Director determines it is feasible, as per the CLARENCE PUBLIC LIBRARY'S COVID-19 MICRO-CLUSTER CURBSIDE SERVICE PLAN; - c.
+Drop box will remain open; only library materials may be placed in drop box; no material donations will be accepted. - d.
 Signage will be placed on doors; - e.
 Website will be modified to reflect changes; - f.
 Media will be notified. - 2.
-Per BECPL, the shipping department will continue deliveries to a Library located in an Orange Zone unless otherwise determined by Library Administration;
+Shipping department will continue deliveries to the Clarence Public Library if it is located in an Orange Zone unless otherwise determined by the Clarence Public Library Director.